rajatsahay/3D-Pose-Estimation/README.md

 # Voxel-Gen
 Paper: 3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction <br>
+If you found this code useful, please consider citing the original paper
 ```
 @misc{choy20163dr2n2,
       title={3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction},